5l1v3r1/AST-Server/README.md

 ```
 http://127.0.0.1:5000/services/ws/capture
 ```
 Your login credentials are the email you used to create the account, the password created and the store #.
+Please note that AST server 1.5.27 does not require a password.

 __Change Address:__